-Other easements include public access easements under Crown Forest Licences, walkway easements under the Walking Access Act 2008, and access strips managed by local councils.
+Other easements include public access easements under Crown Forest Licences, walkway easements under the Walking Access Act 2008, and easements managed by local councils and DOC under their relevant legislation.
 The access conditions on these types of easements vary from one to the other, and some may permit you to carry a firearm.
-An example of this would be an accessway to get to a DOC hunting block.

-The only PAA where hunting may be permitted is on
+The only PAAs where hunting may be permitted are:

 - regional forest parks.

 DOC managed land and regional parks require hunting permits.
 Hunting without a permit is illegal.
 Hunting from an unformed legal road does not permit shooting onto or across private land without permission.

 Committing an offence

 There is a big difference between carrying an unloaded firearm on the way to a hunting block and hunting or firing it.

 Trespassing on private land with a firearm is a serious offence.
 Similarly, illegal hunting (whether hunting without a permit on DOC land, or without permission on private land), is a serious offence.
 Killing livestock without the owner’s permission attracts a range of serious charges.

 The public access areas depicted on our maps show where the public has rights of access.